Claire Dean

 Andean Community

-You get the best of Inca history and local culture
+You Get the Best of Inca History and Local Culture

 The Lares Trek doesn’t include as many Inca ruins as some of the other treks in the region, but it more than compensates with a look at local life and breathtaking scenery.
 Before trekkers start the hike, there’s a day tour comprising some of the most famous Inca sites around the Sacred Valley, once home to the Inca Empire.

-It's not a "runner-up" trek
+It's not a "Runner-Up" Trek

 With only five hundred permits issued a day for the Inca Trail, forward planning is essential.
 The Lares Trek, on the other hand, is a relatively undiscovered trek.
 Nevertheless, many people compare the two; to be honest, I don't think it's a fair comparison.
 They both offer up incredible experiences, but with different focuses.
 If you want to escape into the wild, experience local living in Peru, and still challenge yourself on a hike, the Lares Trek may be more suited to you.
 And with the Lares Trek, there’s the option to take a train to Machu Picchu.
-Not only is this one of the most stunning rail journeys in the world, but it gives you the chance to enjoy a warm shower and get some shut-eye in a real bed before exploring Machu Picchu.
+Not only is this one of the most stunning rail journeys in the world, but it also gives you the chance to enjoy a warm shower and get some shut-eye in a real bed before exploring Machu Picchu.
 The Inca Trail hikes directly into the Lost City of the Incas, so depending on how clean and comfortable you want to be for that big moment, the Lares Trek might be your best option.

 Llamas on The Lares Trek

 On the 4 day Lares trek, you can count on just one hand how many other tourists were hiking the Lares trail.
 The remoteness added to the magical and spiritual vibe that you'll start to feel the second you arrive in Cusco.
 If you want to be humbled by nature, then the Andes will happily oblige.
+For most people, the ultimate goal is to see Machu Picchu, and actually does it really matter which route you use to get there?
+The Lares trek offers history, remoteness, NO Crowds - you generally don’t see any other trekkers on the Lares trek apart from your group), Quechuan culture, stunning mountainous scenery, and a slightly higher altitude that you get on the Inca Trail to Machu Picchu.

 Peru’s native Quechua residents are an important part of the country’s cultural fabric.
-On this hike, you can visit a local family and learn about weaving, how to dye alpaca wool and a number of different cultural traditions.
+On this hike, you can visit a local family and learn about weaving, how to dye alpaca wool, and a number of different cultural traditions.
 For example, did you know a Quechua girl must skin a Guinea pig to prove she is ready for marriage?
 It’s also worth learning the local Quechua language before arriving to help you make the most of these encounters; not everyone will speak Spanish.

 The Lares Valley Trek to Machu Picchu allows for meaningful interactions with local communities.
 Trekkers can visit homes, schools, and social centers to gain insight into the daily life, customs, and traditions of the local people in The Andes.